radcamp/radcamp.github.io/Marseille2020/PCA_API.md

 and provides a self-documenting workflow.

-**The rest of the materials in this part of the workshop assume you are running all code in cells of a jupyter notebook** that is running on the cluster.
+**The rest of the materials in this part of the workshop assume you are running all code in cells of a jupyter notebook** that is running inside binder.

 # **PCA** analyses